GSA/challenges-and-prizes/_challenges/1088-ecotox-challenge.md

 </tr>
 <tr>
 <td width="72%">
-<p> <strong>Approach and annotation: </strong></p>
+<p><strong>Approach and annotation: </strong></p>
-<p>o&nbsp;&nbsp; Is the approach taken for detection and quantification of transcript expression adequately described? (e.g., whether the platform employs a targeted or non-targeted analysis and the general means by which the platform detects and quantifies transcript presence and abundance)</p>
+<p>o Is the approach taken for detection and quantification of transcript expression adequately described? (e.g., whether the platform employs a targeted or non-targeted analysis and the general means by which the platform detects and quantifies transcript presence and abundance)</p>
-<p>o&nbsp;&nbsp; Are annotation files provided with each platform/species that contain the required information and link to the data files?</p>
+<p>o Are annotation files provided with each platform/species that contain the required information and link to the data files?</p>
 </td>
 <td width="15%">
 <p>0 to 5</p>